Trump says he plans to ‘take care’ of people with expiring unemployment benefits

 Adam Brandon, president of the conservative group FreedomWorks, said Tuesday that Congress has already passed four bills in response to COVID-19 at a cost of $2.4 trillion.
 He said his group will oppose the GOP bill if it comes to the Senate floor for a vote.

 “The result of this spending and the economic disruptions caused by the pandemic is a budget deficit as a percentage of GDP not seen since the end of World War II,” Mr. Brandon said.
-“Republicans negotiated with themselves and produced a product that fails to include conservative priorities such as a payroll tax holiday, decoupling health savings accounts from high-deductible health plans, and school choice.”

-Conservative economist Stephen Moore, an outside adviser to the White House and co-founder of the Committee to Unleash Prosperity, is arguing that no relief bill would be better for the economy — and for Republicans’ prospects in November — than to pass legislation that approaches Democrats‘ proposal.

 Deficits have risen dramatically under Mr. Trump, who has received consistent support from Democrats in his high-spending ways.

 In the House, 76 lawmakers have voted for every piece of legislation that spends money and has been signed into law by Mr. Trump in the past four years.
-Sixty-nine of those 76 lawmakers are Democrats, according to an analysis by Jonathan Bydlak, director of the fiscal and budget policy project at the non-profit research group R Street.
+Sixty-nine of those 76 lawmakers are Democrats, according to an analysis by Jonathan Bydlak, director of the fiscal and budget policy project at the nonprofit R Street Institute think tank.

 In the Senate, 39 of the 100 senators have voted for all the spending that Mr. Trump has signed into law — 23 Democrats and 16 Republicans.